UK Expat Tax Services:

 Yes.
 Rental income from UK property is taxable in the UK even if you have left.
 Non-resident landlords may need to register under HMRC's scheme and seek UK expat tax advice for planning.

 British nationals and citizens of the European Economic Area (EEA) are entitled to the personal allowance while non-resident.
 Nationals and residents of other countries may be entitled to the personal allowance however specific UK expat tax advice should be sought.
-Notable, US citizens are not entitled to the personal allowance if they are UK non-resident.

 Yes — typically by submitting form P85 or a self-assessment tax return.
 This helps HMRC update your residency status and check whether any tax refund is due.

 UK pensions are generally taxable in the UK but some Double Taxation Agreements allow taxation in your country of residence and exemption in the UK.
-Bespoke UK expat tax advice is key to meet your reporting obligations and prevent double taxation.

 Scroll to Top